 The empirical analysis is conducted by linking data for 2004-2008 on individuals' incomes, employment status and socio-demographic characteristics with tax return data on small businesses.
-This section gives an overview of the data, whereas a more detailed description of the variables can be found in section A2 in the Appendix.

 The individual income data come from the tax authority income registers, and are based on tax returns and statements of income.
 They contain yearly gross amounts of earned income (i.e. wage income and income from non-corporate entrepreneurial activity), and capital income.